by Dr. Lawrence Wilson

 Seizures.
 Lecithin may also help some people who have seizures or epilepsy.

-Recently (March 2019), we have added supplementary lecithin to some peopleÕs development programs, even if they are eating egg yolks, which also contain lecithin.
+As of March 2019, we have added supplementary lecithin to some people’s development programs, even if they are eating egg yolks, which also contain lecithin.

 Nutrients in lecithin.
 Lecithin is a natural source of two B-complex vitamins, choline and inositol, among other nutrients.
 Choline is a precursor for the calming neurotransmitter and very important substance, acetylcholine.